browserengineering/book/book/layout.md

 between.
 To account for the difference, browsers have an "inline" layout mode for things like text and a "block" layout mode for things like paragraphs.
-Different layout modes correspond to different types of boxes.
+Different layout modes correspond to different types of layout objects.
 So for example, a document with a heading and two paragraphs would correspond to a tree like this:

 [^in-english]: In European languages.
 But not universally!

-![A tree of boxes.
-The root is a block for the `<html>` element; it
+![A tree of layout objects.
+The root is a block for the `<html>`
-    has one child, a block for the `<body>` element; it has three children, each blocks as well (for the `<h1>` and two `<p>` elements); and each of those have a single child, an inline.](im/layout-modes.png)
+    element; it has one child, a block for the `<body>` element; it has three children, each blocks as well (for the `<h1>` and two `<p>` elements); and each of those have a single child, an inline.](/im/layout-modes.png)

 The inline layout mode is effectively what we implemented in [Chapter 3](text.md), so this chapter will be about implementing block layout.

-Second: creating this box tree.
+Second: creating the layout tree.
 The current layout algorithm is a recursive function which (eventually) adds things to a linear `display_list`.
-Tree-based layout means the recursive function must traverse the HTML tree and builds a box tree instead.
+Tree-based layout means the recursive function must traverse the HTML tree and builds a layout tree instead.

-Since we have two types of of layout modes, the elements of the box tree will have one of two types: inline and block boxes.
-We'll follow a simple rule, which is that a block box either contains any number of block boxes, or a single inline box, while inline boxes have no children.
+Since we have two types of of layout modes, the elements of the layout tree will have one of two types: inline and block.
+We'll follow a simple rule, which is that a block layout either contains any number of blocks, or a single inline, while inline layout has no children.
 This invariant will make it easier when we're doing layout.

 Finally: layout.
-With the box tree created, how do we compute the size and position of each box?
+With the layout tree created, how do we compute the size and position of each layout object?
 The general rule is that a block, like a paragraph, should take up as much horizontal room as it can, and should be tall enough to contain everything inside it.
-That means that a box's width is based on its *parent*'s width, while its *height* is based on its *children*'s height:
+That means that a layout objects's width is based on its *parent*'s width, while its *height* is based on its *children*'s height:

 ![The flow of information through layout.
 Width information flows down
-    the tree, from parent to child, while height information flows up, from child to parent.](im/layout-order.png)
+    the tree, from parent to child, while height information flows up, from child to parent.](/im/layout-order.png)

 This suggests a step-by-step approach to layout.
 First, an element must compute its width, based on its parent's width.
 That makes it possible to lay out the children, which comes next.
 Finally, the children's heights are now available, so the element's height can be calculated.

-[^and-inlines]: On the web, all boxes have margin, padding, and
-    borders, though they work in complicated ways for non-block boxes.
-    For simplicity this book only gives block boxes the full box model.

 Let's now turn these concepts into code.